Ellis1717/TCAL_Website_POC/README.md

 - Choose one snippet in `index.html` and configure:
   - Plausible: replace `teamconsultation.ca` in the data-domain attribute.
   - Google Analytics 4: replace `G-XXXXXXX` with your measurement ID.

+Deploy to GitHub Pages

+- Push the repository to GitHub and enable Pages in repository settings (choose `main` or `gh-pages` branch).
+GitHub Pages will serve this static site without any server-side runtime.

 Accessibility
 - Skip link, proper labels, focus-visible styles, and ARIA live region are enabled by default.